alec-martin18/cs534Final/README.md

 ## How to run our implementation with Homework 4

-## Optional 0 step- run sift program
+## Optional 0 step- run sift program of original panorama
   1. Install the VLFEATROOT step, and place the four chosen photos (with one bad exposure picture) into the input_images folder.
 Run main.
 This will create a poor panorama that we will be updating with our implementation to match the exposure.

 ## 1st step: Run ComputeHist Function (Our Implementation)